ThomasRieutord/neural-lam/getting_started_on_atos.md

 As virtual environment can be reach relatively large sizes (with deep learning library, ~5GB per venv), we recommend to store them in a large enough file system.
 Typically, $HOME directories may be too small.
-We store the virtual environments in the variable `VENVROOT`, here set to `/data/$USER/venvs`.
+We store the virtual environments in the variable `VENVROOT`, here set to `$HPCPERM/venvs`.
+Additionally, the `pip` cache directory is by default `$TMPDIR`, which is only 3GB so it might raise a quota error.
+Therefore we define the variable `PIPCACHEXL`, here set to `SCRATCH/cache/pip`, that will be used to move the `pip` cache to a larger filesystem.
-Please adjust the path in the `venv-utils.sh` file and append it to your `.bashrc`:
+Please adjust the paths in the `venv-utils.sh` file and append it to your `.bashrc`:

 ```
 echo "# Added: $(date) from $PWD/venv-utils.sh" >> ~/.bashrc